matildabrantley/readme-generator/README.md

 * What you should know about this GitHub repository:
   * l
 ## License
-The project is licensed under the Mozilla Public License 2.0 license.
+The project is licensed under the APACHE 2.0 License license.
 ## Questions
 Questions about the project may be directed to my email at l.
 Here is a link to [my GitHub](https://github.com/l)